pieterberg/Smartie-Sorter/design.md

 ## 2. Colour Scheme

-The colour schemes and hex codes used for the mini arcade game enclosure, arcade game buttons, Smartie chocolates, and M&M chocolates are provided in this section.
+This section presents the colour schemes used to design the Smartie Sorter 3000.
+The colour schemes and hex codes of the mini arcade game enclosure, arcade game buttons, Smartie chocolates, and M&M chocolates are provided.

+The [colour_scheme](https://github.com/pieterberg/Smartie-Sorter/tree/main/documentation/design/colour_scheme) folder contains .png versions of the colour schemes.

 ### 2.1.
 Enclosure Design